ickb/proposal/README.md

 ### dCKB (Unmaintained)

 In the past there has been an effort to tackle this challenge by [NexisDAO with dCKB](https://docs.nexisdao.com/nexisdao/mint-dckb).
 Their approach is to tokenize the holder receipt, which in turn becomes tradeable and so the holder keeps being liquid.
 The issue with their approach is that only the original owner can unlock the deposit.
-Currently dCKB does not appear to be actively maintained.
+Judging from their [GitHub repository's issues](https://github.com/NexisDao/NexisDao-core/issues), dCKB does not appear to be actively maintained.

 ## Solution

 ### Enter iCKB

-iCKB is the name for a [sUDT token](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) that represents deposits in the protocol.
+iCKB is the name for a [SUDT token](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) that represents deposits in the protocol.
 As with dCKB, iCKB's approach is to tokenize NervosDAO receipts, but with a twist: the protocol owns all the CKB deposits and maintains a pool of them.
 This means that all the deposits and withdrawals are shared, so anyone can use anyone else's deposit to exit once it's mature.

 This protocol aims to solve two problems with NervosDAO:

-- CKB locked in the NervosDAO remains liquid and it can truly be used as a normal currency.
+- CKB locked in the NervosDAO remains liquid as iCKB can truly be used as a normal currency.
 - iCKB can be converted back to CKB quickly at any time without having to wait for maturity.

 ### Water Mill Analogy